Maenad: Priestesses of Dionysus

 Maenads are found in later references as priestesses of the Dionysian cult.
-In the third century BC, when an Asia Minor city wanted to create a maenadic cult of Dionysus, the Delphic Oracle bid them send to Thebes for both instruction and three professional maenads, stating, "Go to the holy plain of Thebes so that you may get maenads who are from the family of Ino, daughter of Cadmus.
-They will give to you both the rites and good practices and they will establish dance groups (thiasoi) of Bacchus in your city."
+In the third century BC, when the city of Magnesia wanted to establish a maenadic cult in honour of Dionysus, the Delphic Oracle bade them, "Go to the holy plain of Thebes to fetch maenads from the race of Cadmean Ino.
+They will bring you maenadic rites and noble customs and will establish troops of Bacchus in your city."

 Myths

 Dionysus came to his birthplace, Thebes, where neither Pentheus, his cousin who was now king, nor Pentheus' mother Agave, Dionysus' aunt (Semele's sister) acknowledged his divinity.
 Dionysus punished Agave by driving her insane, and in that condition, she killed her son and tore him to pieces.
 From Thebes, Dionysus went to Argos where all the women except the daughters of King Proetus joined in his worship.
 Dionysus punished them by driving them mad, and they killed the infants who were nursing at their breasts.
 He did the same to the daughters of Minyas, King of Orchomenos in Boetia, and then turned them into bats.

-According to Opian, Dionysus delighted, as a child, in tearing kids into pieces and bringing them back to life again.
+According to Oppian, Dionysus delighted, as a child, in tearing kids into pieces and bringing them back to life again.
 He is characterized as "the raging one" and "the mad one" and the nature of the maenads, from which they get their name, is, therefore, his nature.

 Once during a war in the middle of the third century BC, the entranced Thyiades (maenads) lost their way and arrived in Amphissa, a city near Delphi.
 There they sank down exhausted in the market place and were overpowered by a deep sleep.
 The women of Amphissa formed a protective ring around them and when they awoke arranged for them to return home unmolested.

 On another occasion, the Thyiades were snowed in on Parnassos and it was necessary to send a rescue party.
 The clothing of the men who took part in the rescue froze solid.
 It is unlikely that the Thyiades, even if they wore deerskins over their shoulders, were ever dressed more warmly than the men.